scottsen/SIL/docs/foundations/SIL_GLOSSARY.md

 ## L

-### **Layer 0: Substrate**
+### **Layer -1: Substrate**

-Hardware foundation layer in the 7-layer Semantic OS.
+Physical and computational reality layer (optional).
 Home to Philbrick (analog/digital hybrid computing platform) and RiffStack (live performance interface).
+Sits below L0 to emphasize provenance as the foundation.

+### **Layer 0: Provenance**

+Foundation layer ensuring everything has lineage.
+Implemented by GenesisGraph with cryptographic verification, selective disclosure (A/B/C levels), and tamper-evident hash chains.
+The bedrock upon which all semantic operations build.

 ### **Layer 1: Primitives**